dmhman04/PDF_2_IMG_project/README.md

-### Convert PDF to PNG Python Project
+# Converting PDF file to Image Python Project
-- Built in python and tkinter
-- Examples with pdf file

-#### Goals
+# Overview
-This is a program to convert a PDF file into an image PNG file through simple steps.
+This is a GUI application to convert a PDF file into an image PNG file through simple steps.

----

 <div align="center">